-Daniel R. Fung – Chair of the Board of Directors
+Daniel Fung – Chair of the Board of Directors

-Joan M. Darby practiced law in Washington, DC with the law firms of Dickstein Shapiro LLP and Blank Rome LLP, focusing on the administrative, regulatory, transactional and judicial aspects of developing projects in the natural gas industry.
+Joan Darby practiced law in Washington, DC with the law firms of Dickstein Shapiro LLP and Blank Rome LLP, focusing on the administrative, regulatory, transactional and judicial aspects of developing projects in the natural gas industry.
 She also has experience in the airline, railroad, trucking, and maritime industries.
 She earlier served as a field attorney in the Milwaukee Regional Office of the National Labor Relations Board (NLRB) and a clerk for the NLRB Division of Administrative Law Judges.
-In 2004 and 2005, Ms. Darby served as the Deputy Director of International Bridges to Justice.
-Ms. Darby is a graduate of Wellesley College, and received her J.D. from the George Washington University Law School.
+In 2004 and 2005, Joan served as the Deputy Director of International Bridges to Justice.
+Joan is a graduate of Wellesley College, and received her J.D. from the George Washington University Law School.

-Mr. Velasco is an advisor to various organizations primarily focused on economic and social development.
-He provides advise on various corporate strategy and financial matters including, for NGOs, fund raising, fund management and investment execution.
-He currently sits on boards such as the World Education and Development Fund (N. Y. based foundation focused on Latin America”s education sector), Promotora Social Mexico (Mexico based foundation focused on providing capital to projects targeted to the bottom of the socio-economic pyramid), and Banco Compartamos (Mexico”s largest Micro-Finance Bank), amongst others.
+Luis Velasco is the Country Director for Mexico of Amazon Web Services and an advisor to various organizations primarily focused on economic and social development.
+He provides advice on various corporate strategy and financial matters including, for NGOs, fund raising, fund management and investment execution.
+He currently sits on boards such as the World Education and Development Fund (N. Y. based foundation focused on Latin America’s education sector), Promotora Social Mexico (Mexico based foundation focused on providing capital to projects targeted to the bottom of the socio-economic pyramid), and Banco Compartamos (Mexico’s largest Micro-Finance Bank), amongst others.
 Before returning to Mexico, Mr. Velasco lived for 15 years in France and the U.S. He spent 11 years in NY, with a brief stay in Hong Kong, working in the M&A and Corporate Finance departments of J.P.
 Morgan and Goldman Sachs & Co.
 Before leaving NY, he was global co-head of J.P.
-Morgan”s media M&A practice.
+Morgan’s media M&A practice.
 During his finance career he initiated and executed capital markets, mergers and acquisitions, principal investment and other advisory assignments for clients across various industries.
 He has a Masters degree in Business Administration from Harvard University and a Civil Engineering degree from Universidad Anahuac.
 He is fluent in English and Spanish, and conversant in French.